ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

   PCRs: /mnt/acs_results/tmp2/pcr.log
 </pre>

 The expected result is that all tests pass.
+The tpm2 test is only applicable to ACPI-based systems.

 Logs are available in the results partition of the ACS storage device:
  - FWTS results:  /acs_results/fwts/FWTSResults.log